CryceTruly/android-slide-walkthrough-onboarding-screen/README.md

 # android onboarding-screen app
 ### This app demostrates creating a custom welcome slide through screen.
-- Use the Code and creative,Happy Hacking!
+- Use this Code and get creative,Happy Hacking!